FrankBlabu/FeaturedMind/README.md

 ## Current state ##

-Current I'm getting quite impressive results when retraining a pre-trained object detection network like VGG16 or InceptionV3.
-I'm experimenting with various parameters and model setups to learn more about the possibilities here.
+* Current I'm getting quite impressive results when retraining a pre-trained object detection network like VGG16 or InceptionV3 and real-live background images.
+* I'm experimenting with various parameters and model setups to learn more about the possibilities here.
+* The simulated fixtures are not very close to real live ones, so more work has probably to be done here before being able to make a statement of the possible outcome of real world training data.